Aeroluna/LunaCoopMod/README.md

 The unit previously used the Primal Lurker skin, now it uses a proper Impaler skin.

+- Added a visual impact model for Dehaka's Devour.

+This visual exists in the [commander preview](https://youtu.be/R2-PzLUzam8?feature=shared&t=93) but was removed before release for some reason.
+Fun fact: the visual still existed for Carriers and Void Rays only for some reason.

 ## Han & Horner

 - Added autocast to Widow Mine Burrow.